marko-knoebl/slides/src/sections/common/eslint-en.md

 ## ESLint

-JavaScript-Linter
+Linter for JavaScript (and TypeScript)

-- VS Code plugin
+VS Code Plugin is available